 According to the Chest Journal, there is a clear connection between sleep-disordered breathing (SDB) and the use of opioids.
 Even if an individual doesn’t specifically experience sleep apnea, opioids can still alter and cause dysfunction in breathing patterns.
 Some neural sites that are particularly sensitive to opioids control breathing rhythms.
 Respiratory depression, in some cases, can be fatal.

 Opioids can negatively affect sleep and affect your overall good health.
 When seeking treatment for opioid addiction, it’s important to find a facility that provides effective programs while focusing on each individual’s specific needs.
-It’s necessary to choose a facility that provides a comprehensive program that focuses on physical and mental health.
+It’s necessary to choose a facility that offers a comprehensive program that focuses on physical and mental health.

 Cycles of Opioid Use and Sleep Issues

 Drugs such as opioids that have a sedative effect can cause a cycle of use and sleep problems.
 In some cases of opioid-induced sleep disorders, the person who uses opioids takes them in an attempt to relax.
 The opioids instead interfere with sleep, causing the person to think they need to take more of them.
 These behaviors result in a cycle that can make addiction more severe.
 Learning the right coping skills and getting help from addiction professionals can help.

 How to Manage Opioid-Induced Sleep Disorders

 If you have sleeping issues due to taking opioids for pain or addiction, you can take steps to improve your sleep.
 After you talk with a doctor about reducing or discontinuing your opioid use, you can try these sleep-promoting habits:

 - Exercising regularly: Exercise helps you maintain your energy by giving you an outlet to expend it.
 Regular exercise can help you fall asleep faster and improve the quality of your sleep.